Gifted & Talented

 1. Parent, private tutor, art teacher or classroom teacher referral

-Once a pool of students has been screened and identified as potential candidates for GT services, a GT Identification Committee, comprised of WPS GT staff, a classroom teacher from the grade span, and the building principal will meet to identify specific students for GT services.
+As a result of screening, and once a pool of students has been identified as potential candidates for GT services, a GT Identification Committee will meet.
+This committee is composed of Winslow Public School GT teachers, a classroom teacher from the grade of the candidates, and the building principal or other administrator (such as the Curriculum Coordinator).
 Additional members may also include classroom teachers from other grades in the span, visual and performing arts teachers from other buildings, and a guidance counselor.
+This committee will meet to identify specific students for GT services.

 Collect additional information when appropriate;

 Select children for placement in the gifted and talented program based upon an in-depth assessment of the collected information;

 Oversee the annual review of the selection process;